 Support payments must continue until the child either:

 Only a court can determine whether a child is financially independent.
 We will only cancel support payments for a child 18 or older on receipt of a court judgment authorizing the stoppage.

-You can use the View a Support-Payment File online service to get information about the payments you receive (if you are a creditor of support) or the latest payment you made (if you are a debtor of support), or to view certain communications in your support-payment file.
+You can use the online service in My Account for individuals for viewing support-payment files to get information about the payments you receive (if you are a creditor of support) or the latest payment you made (if you are a debtor of support), or to view certain communications in your support-payment file.